lestrrat-morgue/go-idpot/README.md

 This will return a 204 if the pot exists, 404 otherwise.

-After that, all you need to do is to issue GET requests to
+After that, all you need to do is to issue POST requests to

 ```
   http://yourserver/id/NameOfYourPot